 How and when should I change accountants?

-As your business changes and grows, you may feel like it’s time to change your accountant.
+As your business changes and grows, you may wonder how to best manage your bank accounts for the business, or how to control and monitor company expenses, perhaps you feel like it’s time to change your accountant.
 Thankfully, the process of changing accountants does not need to be complicated.
 The switch can happen with a minimal amount of effort and disruption.